Middle School Magnet Programs

 Mass Communication Academy

-The Shaw Global Media Resources program, developed in cooperation with partners TSYS and MediaCom, offers college prep and tech prep students a cross curricular path to skills and opportunities in communications careers and post-secondary options.
+The mission of the Shaw High School Mass Communications Academy is to develop in young people the critical skills necessary to succeed in the world of mass communications and mass media through extensive coursework in journalism, video production, digital design, and print media with an emphasis on students continuing to post-secondary education/training.
 Expanded course offerings will include video production, writing for media, announcing, graphics production, news reporting, media law, business advertising, speech/forensics, and internships with media related businesses.
-The GMR curricular vision includes attractive opportunities for students in every subject area designed to enhance student skills in written, verbal, and broadcast communications.
-Academic achievement, projects, and community service will be documented on personal CD portfolios.
+The MCA curricular vision includes attractive opportunities for students in every subject area designed to enhance student skills in written, verbal, and broadcast communications.

 William Henry Spencer High School High School

 The Academy for Computer Science and Game Design

 The Academy of Computer Science and Electronic Game Design is a combination of Advanced Placement and computer science courses dedicated to attracting and retaining diverse learners who seek to gain college and real world experiences while completing their high school requirements.
 Students and parents will agree to devote their high school career to pursuing rigorous academic classes and a computer science pathway that will result in students graduating with options to continue to postsecondary education and/or begin a career within the technology industry.